pepega007xd/slplugin/bp/main.typ

 As an optimization, this entailment is not evaluated as-is, but is broken into a series of smaller entailments.
 Because the evaluation of satisfiability and entailment checks is cached, this improves the efficiency of the caching because smaller entailemnts have a higher chance of multiple times during analysis.

 The states #old and #new are first split into their formulae, and these lists are concatenated.
-This list of old and new formulae is then deduplicated using the following algorithm.
+This list of old and new formulae is first sorted (see @deduplication_sort) and then deduplicated using the following algorithm.
 A list of deduplicated formulae #out is created empty, and then, one by one, the formulae are added to this list.
-Before adding a formula $phi_0$ into $ out = [phi_1, phi_2, phi_3, ...]$, entailments $phi_0 entl phi_1$, $phi_0 entl phi_2$, ... are tried and only if none of them succeed, $phi_0$ is added to #out.
+Before adding a formula $phi_0$ into $out = [phi_1, phi_2, phi_3, ...]$, entailments $phi_0 entl phi_1$, $phi_0 entl phi_2$, ... are tried and only if none of them succeed, $phi_0$ is added to #out.

 After the deduplication, we must decide if the new state #out is covered by #old.
 Again, the entailment is split into a series of smaller entailments, each formula from #out is tested separately.
 The test of $phi_0$ from #out against $old = [phi_1, phi_2, ...]$ is done formula by formula, if at least one of the entailments $phi_0 entl phi_1$, $phi_0 entl phi_2$, ... succeeds, $phi_0$ is covered by the old state.
 Each formula from #out is tested this way, and if all of them are covered, the join opeation reports that #old covers the new state and the analysis does not continue beyond this statement.